Is Exercise Physiology Good for Injury Rehab?

 2. Swelling in Your Feet

 While it’s common to experience occasional swelling in your feet and ankles after prolonged standing or walking, persistent or worsening swelling warrants attention.
-If you find yourself facing frequent or unrelieved swelling, it’s advisable to search for “podiatry near me” online with a lot of recommendations and select a podiatrist to address your concerns.
+If you find yourself facing frequent or unrelieved swelling, it’s advisable to search for “podiatry Alphington” online with a lot of recommendations and select a podiatrist to address your concerns.
 Swelling in the ankles and feet can signal various health issues, such as blood clots, heart disease, or liver and kidney problems.
 Additionally, swollen feet may indicate Morton’s neuroma, a condition stemming from nerve compression in the foot.
 Don’t hesitate to seek professional guidance for proper diagnosis and treatment.

 Your podiatrist will be able to provide you with foot health services like custom orthotics in Thornbury that will help reduce the pain and improve your ability to walk normally again.
 For example, your podiatrist may recommend that you wear different shoes or use padding to ease the pain in your feet and ankles.
 Your podiatrist can also treat foot deformities such as bunions, which form when the bones in the front part of the foot become displaced.
 A bunion can cause heel pain, affect your gait and make wearing shoes difficult or painful.